 Taxes and the entire process around them can be confusing, but they are inevitable.
 By being proactive and talking with a professional accountant you can ensure you’re not taking any more of a financial tax hit than necessary.

 Corporate Compensation: Dividend VS Salary

 Paying an owner of a corporation out can occur via dividend or salary/bonus.
-Over the years the CRA has adjusted tax rates on these compensation methods in an attempt to make a taxes payable equal under both methods (known as integration).
-Prior to 2014 in general there was a tax benefit to compensation via dividends; however, in 2014 the federal government essentially leveled the playing field between salaried compensation and dividends.
+Over the years the CRA has adjusted tax rates on these compensation methods in an attempt to make taxes payable equal under both methods (known as integration).
+Prior to 2014 in general there was a tax benefit to compensation via dividends; however, in 2014 the federal government essentially levelled the playing field between salaried compensation and dividends.

-Dividends are taxed differently than regular salary in order to promote integration.
+Dividends are taxed differently than regular salaries in order to promote integration.
 A non-eligible dividend (which are amounts paid out from the corporation’s net income that were taxed using the 15% corporate small business rate) is grossed up by 18% to calculate taxes owing and then reduced by a tax credit.
 Sound confusing?
 It is, but here’s a quick example of how a dividend of $100,000 would be taxed to the recipient in 2014.

 |Dividend Tax Credit||$5,310|